Skip to main content

 Estrogen enhances this process by promoting the expression and sensitivity of insulin receptors.
 As estrogen levels decline, cells become less responsive to insulin’s signal.
 The pancreas, sensing that blood glucose levels are remaining too high, compensates by producing even more insulin.
 This state of elevated insulin, known as hyperinsulinemia, is a temporary fix that ultimately exacerbates the problem.

 Over time, the constant bombardment of high insulin levels causes the cellular receptors to downregulate further, deepening the resistance.
-This creates a vicious cycle that is foundational to the development of and, eventually, type 2 diabetes.
+This creates a vicious cycle that is foundational to the development of metabolic syndrome and, eventually, type 2 diabetes.

 Unaddressed hormonal shifts foster a cellular environment where insulin’s message is ignored, forcing the body into a state of metabolic overdrive.